The Chess Board

 Look at the square g7.
 If the black king would move to g7 then you would write on your notation sheet: Kg7

-Get it?
-Pretty easy, isn't it?
+Got it?
+Pretty easy, isn’t it?

 Or if the white king moves to f4, then you write down Kf4.
-A chess-board has sixty-four squares.

 Learn the following Shortcuts for the pieces:

-When a pawn moves you just write down the square name: d7 means, a pawn has moved to d7!
+When a pawn moves, you just write down the square name:

 And now: Castling.
 Why do you castle?
 You should castle as fast as possible to protect the king.

-short castling: 0-0 long castling: 0-0-0
+Short castling: 0-0 long castling: 0-0-0

 The notation of the upper position is: 1.e4 e5 2.Nf3 Nc6 3.Bc4 Nf6 4.d3 Be7 and now White will castle short.
 The King moves t w o squares to the right and the Rook is placed directly beside the King.
 Look down at the next diagramm!
 Did you understand it?
 More about chess castle.